 Why You'll Love These Roast Chicken Breasts!

-Cooking chicken breasts in a cast iron skillet with compound is one of the best ways to make juicy, delicious chicken!
+Cooking chicken breasts in a cast iron skillet with compound butter is one of the best ways to make juicy, delicious chicken!

 Quick and easy!
 With almost no prep time, these cast iron chicken breasts are ready to serve in less than 30 minutes for an easy weeknight dinner!